Article

 Similarly, life insurance policies are governed by the terms of the policy and the laws governing life insurance in Australia.
 A surviving spouse or partner may be entitled to receive a payout from a life insurance policy if the deceased person was the policyholder and the spouse or partner was named as the beneficiary.

 Writing a will allows you to distribute your estate according to the specifics of your relationships with siblings, aunts and uncles, parents, grandparents or previous married partners.
-The administration of a planned out estate which distributes assets according to who will benefit and have the most interest in them, can avoid challenges to the will in court.
+The administration of a planned out estate which distributes assets according to who will benefit and have the most interest in them, can avoid challenges to the Will in court.

 Safewill can help